JonathanG04157/URSS-Enumeration-and-Generation-of-Simple-Unlabelled-Graphs/README.md

 **Author:** Jonathan Glanfield

 A concise, didactic implementation for enumerating and generating simple *unlabelled* graphs.
-The project demonstrates counting by symmetry (Pólya / Burnside), McKay-style canonical labelling for isomorphism testing and a recursive generator that extends graphs by orbit representatives under automorphism groups.
+The project demonstrates counting by symmetry (Pólya / Burnside), McKay's canonical labelling for isomorphism testing and a recursive generator that extends graphs by orbit representatives under automorphism groups.

 ## Contents
 - `PET.py` - code for counting unlabelled graphs using cycle-index / Pólya Enumeration Theorem.